jboss-fuse/hawt-app/readme.md

 Produced Artifacts
 ------------------

-Using the build goal of this plugin will create a tar.gz archive at: `target/${project.artifactId}-${project.version}-app.tar.gz` and an unpacked version of that at `target/hawt-boot`.
-If you want to test out booting up you app, just executed the `target/hawt-boot/bin/run` script.
+Using the build goal of this plugin will create a tar.gz archive at: `target/${project.artifactId}-${project.version}-app.tar.gz` and an unpacked version of that at `target/hawt-app`.
+If you want to test out launching your app, just execute the `target/hawt-app/bin/run` script.

 Plugin Configuration Options
 ----------------------------